rust-embedded/aarch32/README.md

-# Rust on Arm Cortex-R and Cortex-A
+# Rust on Arm AArch32

 This repository provides support for: